frontity-demos/2020-06-jsnation-workshop/README.md

 Below you can find further resources to help you with developing projects with Frontity.

+We wish you every success with your future endeavours with Frontity.

 ## 16. » Frontity Channels

 We'd love for you to be part of our ever-growing community.
 There are a variety of different ways in which you can find information about the project, discuss about it, and contribute to it.